Skip to main content

 Blepharoplasty

-Eyelid surgery to remove excess skin, muscle, and fat from the upper and/or lower eyelids.
-Often combined with facelift procedures for comprehensive facial rejuvenation.
+Eyelid surgery that removes or redistributes excess skin, muscle, and fat from the upper eyelids, lower eyelids, or both.
+Frequently performed alongside a deep plane facelift for comprehensive facial rejuvenation.

 Brow Lift (Forehead Lift)